Eleventh decade 1993 – 2003

 Christmas tree

-• Towards the end of this decade, LED lights are used for the first time.
+• Towards the end of this decade, LED lights were used for the first time.